discus-sions/TownOfHost-TheOtherRoles/README.md

 To infect, you just have to press the kill button.
 No infecting timer. <br>
 After infecting everyone, you turn into Pestilence.

-* As a measure against blackout, after death, the Arsonist can only see the motion of committing suicide at each meeting.
+* As a measure against blackout, after death, the Plaguebearer can only see the motion of committing suicide at each meeting.
 There is no corpse. <br>

 #### Game Options